BrittanyGates/Where-Should-I-Go-Eat/README.md

 ## Found A Bug?
 Need Help?

-Please file a new issue using the [Issues](https://github.com/brittbot-bgates/Where-Should-I-Go-Eat/issues) tab on the repo.
+Please file a new issue using the Issues tab on the repo.

 ## Version History

+* Latest release notes as of May 2025:
+    - Replaced some CSS rules with various Bootstrap ultilities.
+    - Created a base template.
+    - Changed the background image.
 * Latest release notes as of April 2025:
-    * Removed the inline onclick event handler from index.html.
+    - Removed the inline onclick event handler from index.html.
-    * Created index.js to contain the event handlers.
+    - Created index.js to contain the event handlers.
 * Latest release notes as of February 2025:
-    * Updated the README.
+    - Updated the README.
 * Latest release notes as of January 2025:
-    * Updated the footer on all pages to display all my social media links.
+    - Updated the footer on all pages to display all my social media links.
 * Latest release notes as of late December 2024:
-    * Refactored the program to use nested tuples instead of a SQLite database.
+    - Refactored the program to use nested tuples instead of a SQLite database.
-    * Improved the README.
+    - Improved the README.
-    * Fixed typos and comment formatting.
+    - Fixed typos and comment formatting.
-    * Completed the CSS rules for desktop and mobile devices.
+    - Completed the CSS rules for desktop and mobile devices.
-    * Updated the social media links in the index.html footer.
+    - Updated the social media links in the index.html footer.
-    * Removed unnecessary files from the repo.
+    - Removed unnecessary files from the repo.

 ## License